Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

 In addition, we demonstrate a pumping procedure following a double-loop pumping trajectory, $\mathcal{C}_{\text{dl}}$, to study topological pumping that is induced by random on-site disorder.
-As plotted in the inset of Fig.~\ref{fig:fig3}E, this closed pumping trajectory is composed of an outer loop $\mathcal{C}_{\text{out}}$ (inset of Fig.~\ref{fig:fig3}C) and an inner loop $\mathcal{C}_{\text{in}}$ (inset of Fig.~\ref{fig:fig3}D).
-Since along $\mathcal{C}_{\text{out}}$ and $\mathcal{C}_{\text{in}}$, the system evolves into parameter plane with opposite directions, there is no net pumped charge with zero total Chern number as $\nu_{\text{out}}+\nu_{\text{in}}=0$.
+As plotted in the inset of Fig.~\ref{fig:fig3}e, this closed pumping trajectory is composed of an outer loop $\mathcal{C}_{\text{out}}$ (inset of Fig.~\ref{fig:fig3}c) and an inner loop $\mathcal{C}_{\text{in}}$ (inset of Fig.~\ref{fig:fig3}d).
+Since along $\mathcal{C}_{\text{out}}$ and $\mathcal{C}_{\text{in}}$, the system evolves into a parameter plane with opposite directions, there is no net pumped charge with zero total Chern number as $\nu_{\text{out}}+\nu_{\text{in}}=0$.
 However, as the on-site disorder strength $V$ increases, the gapless regime appears around the origin $\mathcal{O}$ along the $\Delta$-axis.
-When 5~{MHz}~$\lesssim{V/2\pi}\lesssim20$~MHz, the inner loop cannot encircle the whole gapless regime and becomes topological trivial with $\nu_{\text{in}}\rightarrow0$, while the outer loop remains nontrivial with $\nu_{\text{out}}=+1$.
-Thus, with a moderate disorder strength, we observe topological pumping induced by the on-site disorder with $\delta\!x\neq{0}$ (Fig.~\ref{fig:fig3}B), since inner-loop pumping and inner-loop pumping do not cancel each other.
-As the disorder strength increases further to $V/2\pi\gtrsim25$~MHz, pumping becomes trivial, since the outer-loop pumping also becomes trivial with $\nu_{\text{out}}\rightarrow0$. \\ \\ \textbf{Pumping with hopping disorder} \\ Next, we experimentally investigate topological pumping in the presence of hopping disorder.
-We choose a trivial pumping trajectory $\mathcal{C}_{\text{hop}}$: $(\Delta,\delta)=(\Delta'_0\cos\frac{2\pi t}{T}, \delta'_0\sin\frac{2\pi t}{T})$, with $\Delta'_0/2\pi=5$~MHz, $\delta'_0/2\pi=1.25$~MHz, $J/2\pi=1$~MHz, and $T=1.3$~${\mu}$s (inset of Fig.~\ref{fig:fig4}A).
+When $0.5\lesssim{V/\Delta_0}\lesssim2$, the inner loop cannot encircle the whole gapless regime and no topological pumping phenomenon occurs, while the outer loop remains nontrivial with $\nu_{\text{out}}=+1$.
+Thus, with a moderate disorder strength, we observe nontrivial pumping induced by the on-site disorder with $\delta x\neq{0}$ (Fig.~\ref{fig:fig3}b).
+However, a quantized disorder-induced pump can hardly be realized, since quantized transport requires trajectory parameters to be finely tuned to combine the effects of the trivial inner and outer trajectories ~\cite{nakajima_competition_2021}.
+As the disorder strength increases further to $V/\Delta_0\gtrsim2.5$, pumping becomes trivial, since no topological pumping exists for the outer loop.
+The increase of $\delta x$ in the region $0\lesssim V/\Delta_0\lesssim 0.7$ is also due to the discrepancy between the single-excitation and Wannier initial states. \\ \\ \textbf{Pumping with hopping disorder} \\ Next, we experimentally investigate topological pumping in the presence of hopping disorder.
+We choose a trivial pumping trajectory $\mathcal{C}_{\text{hop}}$: $\displaystyle (\Delta,\delta)=(\Delta'_0\cos 2\pi t/T, \delta'_0\sin 2\pi t/T)$, with $\Delta'_0/2\pi=5$~MHz, $\delta'_0/2\pi=1.25$~MHz, $J/2\pi=1$~MHz, and $T=1.3$~${\mu}$s (inset of Fig.~\ref{fig:fig4}a).
 First, we consider uniform random hopping disorder within the range $[-W, W]$.
-The experimental results, shown in Fig.~\ref{fig:fig4}A, are similar to the ones with on-site potential disorder as shown in Fig.~\ref{fig:fig3}A, where the increase of the disorder strength leads to the decrease of $\delta\!x$.
-However, the decay of $\delta\!x$ obeys a distinct law from the on-site potential disorder case \cite{soukoulis_off-diagonal_1981}, when the 1D system tends to the localization phase.
-A non-adiabatic evolution could cause the breakdown of quantized pumping with a smaller disorder strength, which is verified by comparing the charge pumped with a longer period with the transition point at $W\approx\delta_0$~\cite{supp_cite}.
-Thus, quantized pumping with uniform random hopping disorder is extremely difficult to realize, due to the rapid close of the band gap, making the adiabatic conditions hardly saturated.
+The experimental results, shown in Fig.~\ref{fig:fig4}a, are similar to the ones with on-site potential disorder as shown in Fig.~\ref{fig:fig3}a, where the increase of the disorder strength leads to the decrease of $\delta x$.
+However, the decay of $\delta x$ obeys a distinct law from the on-site potential disorder case \cite{soukoulis_off-diagonal_1981}, when the 1D system tends to the localization phase.
+A non-adiabatic evolution could cause the breakdown of quantized pumping with a smaller disorder strength, which is verified by comparing the charge pumped with a longer period with the transition point at $W/\delta_0\approx1$~\cite{supp_cite}.